HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Pro/index.md

 ### Institute for Quantitative Social Science Lab

-The Institute for Quanitative Social Science (IQSS) has a [computer lab](https://www.iq.harvard.edu/computer-labs) located in the CGIS Knafel building ([directions](https://maps.app.goo.gl/SaiKxpSP8FrexV3x7)), which each have ArcGIS Pro, along with many other software and computing services.
+The Institute for Quanitative Social Science (IQSS) has a [computer lab](https://www.iq.harvard.edu/computer-labs) located in the CGIS Knafel building ([directions](https://maps.app.goo.gl/SaiKxpSP8FrexV3x7)).
+Each computer has ArcGIS Pro, along with many other software and computing services.

 ![IQSS lab](media/iqss-lab.jpg)